yfgokkus/Clima/README.md

 # clima

 This is one of my class projects.
 The design and the idea do not belong to me.
+Used Openweather API.

 ## Getting Started
 ![WhatsApp Görsel 2024-02-12 saat 16 32 36_75b44f9d](https://github.com/UrizenN/Clima/assets/94642336/b4284401-008d-4e91-86b5-2c9be1725e09)